TomatenKuchenDEV/docs/docs/autothread.md

 Using this feature you can let the bot automatically create threads in selected channels when a new message is sent in them.

-## Adding channels
+## Adding channels {#add-channels}

-You can add channels in the [related setting in the dashboard](https://tomatenkuchen.com/dashboard/settings#autoThreadChannels), in which a new thread should be created when a new message is sent.
+You can add channels using the [setting in the dashboard](https://tomatenkuchen.com/dashboard/settings#autoThreadChannels), in which a new thread should be created when a new message is sent.

 You have multiple variables when choosing the name of the thread.

-## Variables for the thread name
+## Variables for the thread name {#vars}

 - `{username}`: The username of the user
 - `{globalName}`: The global display name